Furnace Repair Checklist

 - Look for the breaker marked “furnace” or “heat,” and make sure it’s turned “on.”
 If you discover a tripped breaker, it will be in the middle or “off” position.

-- With one hand, firmly flip the breaker to the “on” spot.
-If the breaker trips right away and pops back to “off,” leave it alone and contact an expert from Paso Robles Heating and Air at 805-203-8667 immediately.
+- With one hand, firmly flip the breaker to the “on” position.
+If the breaker trips right away and pops back to “off,” don't try to reset it and contact an expert from Paso Robles Heating and Air at 805-203-8667 immediately.

 Regardless of your furnace’s age or brand, it has at minimum one ordinary wall switch located on or near it.